SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

         logGroups:
           ## The log group name
           fluent-bit-cloudwatch:
-            ## The log stream prefix, can also be specified as
+            ## The log stream names and prefixes, can also be specified as
             ## names: []
+            ## prefixes:
+            ## - from-fluent-bit-prefix
+            prefixes:
+              - from-fluent-bit-prefix
-            names: [from-fluent-bit]
+            names:
+              - from-fluent-bit-fullname.log
 ```

 where `my-role` is the name of the role created while setting up [authentication](#authenticate-with-cloudwatch)